fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 # Designing a Solution

-Now, instead of treating our collection as a homogenous array of trait objects, we want some way to iterate over function outputs without going through any vtables.
+Instead of treating our collection as a homogenous array of trait objects, we want some way to iterate over function outputs without going through a vtable.
 One way to do this would be to go through an enum.
 There's actually a crate that does this, [enum_dispatch.](https://crates.io/crates/enum_dispatch) Enum dispatch is great, but it does violate one of our requirements.
 Lets say a user wants to make their own plugin.
 Our crate provides an adder they want to use, but they want to add a custom square op.
 If we use enum_dispatch, then our user has to do something like:

 ```Rust
 #[enum_dispatch(Op)]